fedora-copr/copr/doc/how_to_build_hotfix.rst

 Run::

+    # TODO For some reason it doesn't report anything
     tito report --untagged-commits

 and walk the directories of packages listed.
 For every SPEC file make sure that `Version` tag has `.hotfix.0` at the end.